egrosdou01/personal-blog/blog/2024-10-05-sveltos-day2-operations/sveltos-cilium-tetragon-day2-operations.md

     --labels=env=test
 ```

-We will register the cluster with Sveltos on the mentioned **namespace**, and **name**, and will attach the cluster labels to perform different deployment versions.
+The cluster above will be registered with Sveltos on the mentioned **namespace**, and **name**, and will attach the cluster labels to perform different deployment versions.

 :::note
 If the namespace does not exist in the management cluster, the command will fail with the namespace not found error.
 Ensure the defined namespace exists in the cluster before registration.